Rory Tapner: Education and personal life

 He was educated at Radley College and at King's College London (LLB, 1982).
-His daughter is the TV presenter and model Rosie Tapner.
+His eldest son, Freddie Tapner is the founder of The London Musical Theatre Orchestra, and its principal Conductor.
+His younger daughter is the TV presenter and model Rosie Tapner.

 Career

 From 1983 to 2009 he was with UBS AG and predecessor firms (SG Warburg, SBC Warburg and UBS Warburg) and held the following roles - Joint Head of UK Corporate Finance and Head of UK Capital Markets Team; Global Head of Equity Capital Markets; Joint Global Head of Investment Banking; Chairman of Investment Banking; and Chairman and CEO UBS Asia Pacific.
 He was a member of UBS Investment Bank Executive Board from 1996 until 2004, and from 2006 joined the UBS Group Executive Board.
 In September 2010 he was appointed CEO of Coutts Bank, the wealth management division of RBS Group from which he stepped down in March 2015.

 Activities

 For 9 years, Tapner was the Hon.
 Treasurer and Chairman of the Financial Committee of the Council of King's College London.
 He was Deputy Chairman of the World Questions; King's Answers fundraising campaign.
 He is a Fellow of King's College, London.
-He is Chairman of various organisations : GB Snowsport, the governing body of British Snowsports; Quintet Private Bank; and SPS Technology.
+He is, or has been, Chairman of various organisations including : GB Snowsport, the governing body of British Snowsports; Quintet Private Bank; and SPS Technology.